 The main compartment, side pouches and side pockets all add up to quite a bit of capacity that’s easily organized.
 The back panel is designed with airflow in mind to keep you cool and the shoulder and waist straps are also ventilated for added breathability.
 This bag is compatible with a hydration system so you can plan on bringing some water along the convenient and easy way — ready to drink from within the pack!
 This intermediate sized bag also loads from the front and top, so it’s easy to get in and out of.
 I personally think this bag is the ideal size for packing a good bit of gear before having to quickly leave the house in an emergency or disaster scenario.
 At $125, Kelty offers a pretty good deal considering the high quality on this one.

 Price: $103.14 — $139.95 & Free Shipping (up to 26 percent off MSRP)

 - Can load from front and top for easy access and organization

 - Great intermediate size at 50 liters for use as a high capacity daypack or emergency scenario pack

 - Complaints that the zippers are cheaply made

 - Some customer reviews mention pinching of the neck from the shoulder strapping when heavily loaded

-- Pocket/pouch schematic is well thought out, allowing for good organization
+- Overall schematic is well thought out for packing a large array of gear allowing for good organization

 6. Best Highly Packable, Smaller Sized Survival Pack: Pisfun Tactical 40L Camping Backpack